barryclark/jekyll-now/_posts/2018-01-05-enrollment-data.md

   - [Feature Engineering](#feature)
   - [Algorithm Selection](#algo)
   - [Model Training](#model)

+As I progress though the steps, I will write additional posts to share results and/or go into specifics on troubleshooting technical difficulties.

 # Exploration<a name="explore"></a>
 CA Student & School Data Files can be found on [California's DoE website](https://www.cde.ca.gov/ds/sd/sd/).
 They are tab delimited .txt files with fields that vary across years.